Automating-GIS-processes/site/source/lessons/L7/pyqgis.rst

 .. figure:: img/L7-02-pyqgis-01-install-ipyconsole.png

 .. note:: IPython or Jupyter have to be installed on your computer, see the plugin description for instructions on how to install these requirements.
+On MS Windows operating systems, installing these modules unfortunately is not straightforward. `This blog post <https://www.lutraconsulting.co.uk/blog/2016/03/02/installing-third-party-python-modules-in-qgis-windows/>`_ has step-by-step instructions (replace ``lxml`` with ``qtconsole`` and ``jupyter==1.0.0``)

 The console is now available from the menu *Plugins → IPython QGIS Console → Windowed*